-Internships are required for each major except ECE and FCSE, which require student teaching.
+Internships/field experiences are required for each major except IEC and FCSE, which require student teaching.
 There are pre-requisite courses that must be completed before a student can enroll in the internship.
-All internship experiences account for 3 semester credit hours, which is 150 hours of on-the-job experience.
-Students will receive an electronic copy of the Comprehensive Internship Manual no later than the semester prior to beginning the internship from the Faculty Coordinator.
+All internships/field experiences account for 3 semester credit hours, which is 150 hours of on-the-job experience.
+Students will receive an electronic copy of the Comprehensive Internship/Field Experience Manual no later than the semester prior to beginning the internship/field experience from the Faculty Coordinator.